Renovascular hypertension is a form of high blood pressure that affects the kidneys.

 |The Kidney and its Main Blood Vessels|

 |Copyright © Nucleus Medical Media, Inc.|

 The kidneys control blood pressure.
-If blood cannot get to the kidneys, certain hormones get out of balance.
-The imbalance makes the blood pressure higher.
+If blood cannot get to the kidneys, then some hormones get out of balance.
+This makes blood pressure higher.

 Blood flow can be disrupted by:

 This problem is more common in people over 60 years of age.
 Other things that may raise the risk are: